Ana Tanasoca, Macquarie University

 In that spirit I welcome all suggestions for further empirical research of multiple citizenship suggested in the replies.
 However, I must emphasize that my book is an exercise in normative analytic political theory, which I take to be applied moral philosophy.
-Of course, political theorists can tailor their analyses to make them more or less abstract, drawing to a greater or lesser extent on empirical science; both of those approaches have their merits.
-My aim in this book was to develop a more abstract inquiry into multiple citizenship that could attract analytic political theorists and political philosophers to the topic, which has to date been dominated principally by legal and sociological analyses.
-Much of the existing work on multiple citizenship is guilty of the naturalistic fallacy, insofar as it seeks to derive ‘ought’ from ‘is’ – normative prescriptions from facts of sociology, law, or history.
-My arguments should not be read fundamentally as empirical claims about the state of the world.
-Mine is not an exercise in law, political science, sociology, or history.
-Some of the book’s arguments do draw on other disciplines.
-But my basic analysis and proposals are largely driven by moral logic and that alone, at least in the first instance.
+Of course, political theorists can tailor their analyses to make them more or less abstract, drawing to a greater or lesser extent on empirical science.
+Both of those approaches have their merits, but my aim in this book was to develop a more abstract inquiry into multiple citizenship that could attract analytic political theorists and political philosophers to the topic, which has to date been dominated principally by legal and sociological analyses.
+Much of the existing work on multiple citizenship falls prey to the naturalistic fallacy, implicitly or explicitly deriving ‘ought’ from ‘is’ – normative prescriptions from facts of sociology, law, or history.
+My arguments should not be read fundamentally as empirical claims about the state of the world; mine is not an exercise in law, political science, sociology, or history.
+Some of the book’s arguments do draw on other disciplines, but my basic analysis and proposals are largely driven by moral logic and that alone, at least in the first instance.

 Many of the book’s arguments are exercises in ideal theory, which is laden with simplifying assumptions.
-Some of the proposals of this book will of course have to be adjusted to non-ideal aspects of the real world.
-We would need to build in some transitional arrangements for migrants as they move and for states as they move toward implementing some of the proposals.
+Some of the proposals of this book will of course have to be adjusted to non-ideal aspects of the real-world.
+We would need to build in some transitional arrangements for migrants as they move and for states as they move toward implementing some of my proposals.
 But those are special, peripheral issues, not central ones.
 And they are best bracketed, in the first instance, to get a clear view of what is most centrally morally at stake.
-Trying to build all the complexity of the world into your model from the start, it is no surprise that one ends up just reproducing the world as we know it.
-And this is not, I think, because our world is already the morally best one of all possible worlds, but merely because we’re having trouble envisaging alternatives with all the clutter blocking our view of better possible worlds.
+Trying to build all the complexity of the world into one’s model from the start, it is no surprise that one ends up just reproducing the world as we know it.
+And this is not, I think, because our world is already the morally best one of all possible worlds, but merely because we have trouble envisaging alternatives with all the clutter blocking our view of better possible worlds.

 Where my normative prescriptions rest in part on empirical assumptions, further testing of those assumptions would always be good.
 Just notice, however, that one or two empirical studies (such as those typically cited by the commentators) can never really be conclusive, even where they are on-point.
-They sometimes miss what is the crucial point in my analysis; and in at least one case the empirical study (Vink et al.’s) a commentator (Bauböck) cited contains no discussion whatsoever of the claim for which it was being cited.
+The empirical studies mentioned by the commentators sometimes miss what is the crucial point in my analysis; and in at least one case the empirical study (Vink et al.’s) a commentator (Bauböck) cited contains no discussion whatsoever of the claim for which it was being cited.

 Most fundamentally, my book criticizes multiple citizenship on the grounds that it is not progressive enough.
 I can see how that might seem odd considering the current political context.
 But I am not a sociologist, historian, or commentator on current affairs.
 Moreover, recent setbacks mentioned by Seubert in a few countries (US, Germany) over the last years do not reverse more general, global trends over longer periods of time, such as the increasing acceptance of multiple citizenship by states.
 Seubert mentions the promotion of dual citizenship for external kin minorities as a problematic trend.
 I agree but hasten to add that that is only further evidence of the increasing acceptance, rather than dismissal, of dual citizenship.
 I disagree with Seubert however in that I do not think that people currently have an equal and fair access to dual citizenship irrespective of their country, birth circumstances, class, and income.
 This is due to jus sanguinis and jus soli (not to mention investment) operating as grounds of acquisition of a second citizenship.
 In the book I pointed out how the first may lead to the accumulation of birth advantages and how the second may lead to unequal access to a second citizenship for the poorest who cannot afford to migrate, either legally or illegally.
 Of course, other factors like restricted access to regularization, strict naturalization requirements, and the risk of deportation (see the US, for example) may also prevent the globally worse off from becoming dual citizens.
 My point is not that the global elites are the only ones to hold dual citizenship, but that those better off will have increased access to it while those worse-off may have trouble accessing dual citizenship to the same extent.
 In part this is also due to the fact that some of the poorest countries in the world still prohibit dual citizenship, as discussed in chapter 7.